 Our livelihoods are directly tied to the health of the ocean.
 As the largest ecosystem on Earth, the ocean supports human health, wealth, and well being of coastal and inland communities around the world.
 Environmental stressors, population growth, and a changing climate will continue to negatively impact the ocean unless there are coordinated global actions to increase the resiliency of our marine ecosystems.

-The United Nations Decade of Ocean Science for Sustainable Development 2021-2030 calls for “the science we need for the ocean we want”, listing six societal outcomes for an ocean that is clean, healthy and resilient, predicted, safe, sustainably harvested and productive, with transparent and accessible data and technology.
+The United Nations Decade of Ocean Science for Sustainable Development 2021-2030 calls for “the science we need for the ocean we want”, listing seven societal outcomes for an ocean that is clean, healthy and resilient, predicted, safe, sustainably harvested and productive, engaging and inspiring, with transparent and accessible data and technology.
 To meet these outcomes, Earth observations can be harnessed to provide local and global ocean data for policy recommendations and implementation.

 The Group on Earth Observations (GEO) is an intergovernmental partnership working to improve the availability, access and use of Earth observations for the benefit of society.
 GEO’s 109 Member Countries and 132 Participating Organizations work to actively improve and coordinate global EO systems and promote broad, open data sharing.
 GEO is supporting governments, UN agencies and individual scientists with Earth observations data on our world’s oceans and is committed to supporting this decade of action.